Jenniferwonder/obsidian-config/技术笔记/JS/Data Types and Data Structures.md

 - Numbers are represented as 64 bits
 - Only 53 bits are used in JS to store the digits; the rest are used to store decimals
 ## Reference Type
+> Copied by their reference
+> will not independently copy the value, but only refer to the original
+> Changing the value will change the original
 #### 1. [[Function]]
 #### 2. [[Object]]
 #### 3. [[Array]]